The qDecoder Project

 // initialize hash-table.

-if(qHasharrInit(hasharr, sizeof(datamem)) == false) return -1;
+if(qHasharrInit(hasharr, sizeof(datamem)) == 0) return -1;

 You can create hash table on shared memory like below.